agda/agda/doc/user-manual/getting-started/a-taste-of-agda.lagda.rst

   infixr 5 _∷_

-.. note:: Paste or type the code above in a new file with name ``hello-world-dep.agda``.
+Paste or type the code above in a new file with name ``hello-world-dep.agda``.
 Load the file (in Emacs ``C-c C-l``).
 This also saves the file.
 If the agda source code was loaded correctly, you should see that the code is highlighted and see a message ***All done*** .

+.. note:: If a file does not type check Agda will complain.
+Often the cursor will jump to the position of the error, and the error will (by default) be underlined.
+Some errors are treated a bit differently, though.
+If Agda cannot see that a definition is terminating/productive it will highlight it in *light salmon*, and if some meta-variable other than the goals cannot be solved the code will be highlighted in *yellow* (the highlighting may not appear until after you have reloaded the file).
+In case of the latter kinds of errors you can still work with the file, but Agda will (by default) refuse to import it into another module, and if your functions are not terminating Agda may hang.
+See :ref:`highlight` for a full list of the different background colors used by Agda.

+.. tip:: If you do not like the way Agda syntax or errors are highlighted (if you are colour-blind, for instance), then you can tweak the settings by typing ``M-x customize-group RET agda2-highlight RET`` in Emacs (after loading an Agda file) and following the instructions.

 Agda programs are structured into :ref:`modules <module-system>`.
 Each Agda file has one *top-level module* whose name must match the name of the file, and zero or more nested modules.
 Each module contains a list of